hash-bang/Gander/README.md

 ------------
 * Selected directory tree items dont seem to hilight correctly
 * Folders containing meta characters such as ';' or ending in '!' wont load correctly (needs an escape)
-* Throbber should be more subtle - perhaps move it to one of the screen corners or use Growl
-* Emblems needed: Link, Folder icon / favourite

 TODO list